-This FAQ represents a set of Questions and Answers that were included in the most recent Landec Quarter Earnings Release (Read Press Release issued on January 3, 2018 for the quarter ended November 26, 2017) and offers comments for understanding Landec's business.
+This FAQ represents a set of Questions and Answers that were included in the most recent Landec Quarter Earnings Release (Read Press Release issued on March 31, 2020 for the quarter ended February 23, 2020) and offers comments for understanding Landec's business.
 Following the Disclaimer below, there is a list of questions.
 Thank you for your interest in Landec.

 Important Cautions Regarding Forward-Looking Statements